Tips for a Productive Divorce Attorney Client Relationship

 Gawande concludes that the superior doctor-patient relationship is one where a doctor can determine the patient’s priorities and “what matters most” to the patient.
 Armed with that knowledge, the doctor can then, essentially, say: “here’s the red pill and the blue pill and this is why I think the blue pill is going to help you achieve the most.”
 It is recognizing that there is not always a perfect choice but that with knowledge and good communication, an attorney and client can understand options and make the best decisions together and as a team.

-In short, your attorney should act as your advisor: empowering you with information and then offering recommendations based on your goals and priorities.
+In short, your Chicago family law attorney should act as your advisor: empowering you with information and then offering recommendations based on your goals and priorities.
 This is your right as a client and also your obligation to share in the decision making in a productive way that works to further your interests.

 Amanda B. Clayman is a Partner at Katz & Stefani.